anasbaig10/potholes-detection/README.md

 # potholes-detection
-pothole detection with CNN
-accuracy of 80% in detection
+pothole detection with CNN with an accuracy of 80% in detection